E-2 Investor Visa – Visas for Entrepreneurs

 An E-2 investor can only work in the activity that he or she was approved to do by USCIS.
 Additionally, any substantive changes to the terms or conditions of E-2 status must be approved by USCIS.

-Speak with a lawyer at Bolour/Carl Immigration Group
+Speak with an E-2 Investor Visa Lawyer at Bolour/Carl Immigration Group

-If you have any questions, please do not hesitate in contacting our office.
+If you are a foreign entrepreneur or investor seeking an E-2 visa, please do not hesitate in contacting our Los Angeles-based investor visa lawyers.
 Call us at (323) 857-0034 today.
 We also speak Spanish and Persian for your convenience.